huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

 **Shadow DOM**.
 The basics of Shadow DOM are as follows:

   + Shadow DOM allows you to build true components.
 It separates the content from the presentation.
-    * There are two new nodes introduced to the DOM the Shadow Root and Host.
+    * There are two new nodes introduced to the DOM the Shadow Root and Shadow Host.
     * There are two new important standards used.
 The `<template>` and `<content>` elements.
-    * Any style defined on inside the `<template>` tags are private to that template and does not affect the rest of the DOM.
+    * Any style defined inside the `<template>` tags are private to that template and do not affect the rest of the DOM.
     * Any markup or text (dynamic or not) defined in the root element is passed to the host element or `<template>` and placed between `<content>` tags.
     * An example is if you define a root element for example `<div id="#Dustin">Hi</div>` and a host element `<template id="#Dustinhost"><style> span { font-family: 'Arial' } </style><content></content> <span>World</span></template>` you will be given the display **Hi World**.
 Also only the span tags within the `<template>` tags are affected by the style.
-    * If you are interested in a more in-depth view into Shadow DOM you should check out this article [here][shadow-dom].
+    * If you are interested in a more in-depth view into Shadow DOM you should check out this article [Shadow DOM 101][shadow-dom].
-  + You might ask why are we then using ng-content instead of just content tags, which would be a great question.
-Because very few browsers currently support Shadow DOM, Angular 2 provides three forms of Shadow DOM encapsulation.
+  + You might be curious as to why we are using ng-content instead of just content tags.
+This would be a great question.
+The answer is very few browsers currently support real Shadow DOM.
+Angular 2 as a work around provides three forms of Shadow DOM encapsulation.
 If you don't use the default encapsulation you would need to define in the `@Component` metadata the property **encapsulation** of one of the following
     * ViewEncapsulation.None - This takes away Shadow DOM and provides no encapsulation.
     * ViewEncapsulation.Emulated - This is the default.
 It does not use true Shadow DOM.
 However it does provide